Laillaa/CStat-Project/Report.md

 All coding was conducted using Google Colab, a free, cloud-based development environment that supports collaborative programming in a Jupyter notebook interface.
 Its seamless integration with Python libraries and ease of sharing made it particularly well-suited for our project.

 ## Preprocessing
-  Our first step was to separate our data set into three subsets: binary, quantitative and categarical, because each data type requires a different statistical treatment to be made useful.
+  Our first step was to separate our data set into three subsets: binary, quantitative and categorical, because each data type requires a different statistical treatment to be made useful.

   In summary, the conditions and statements we used to classify the variables are: